NotebookLM podcasts -- the missing piece in the GenAI puzzle?

 Potential as a documentation deliverable

 It’s possible that these NotebookLM podcasts could be a documentation deliverable themselves.
-I’ve met with one team exploring them as release notes, and they sound awesome.
+I’ve met with one team exploring them as release notes, and their demo sound awesome.
 But every now and then, the hosts sneak in a detail that’s not accurate.
 For example, I generated a podcast from my post Two days in my life as a technical writer.
 It was an absolute hoot to listen to this!
 I actually stood up and stared out the window mesmerized for ten minutes.
-But the hosts made up a detail saying that in logging my activity, I’d put the times I went to the bathroom.
+But the hosts made up a detail saying that in logging my activity, I’d even logged the times I went to the bathroom.
 Huh?
 That’s not in the post, and why would I do that?
 But this little detail was marginal compared to the rest of the post.
+Even so, the small hallucinatory detail, probably inevitable from the creative generation of the podcast, might make companies wary of using it for an audio documentation deliverable.

-As a pure feedback mechanism, it’s great to see what the hosts pick up on and how they interpret your writing.
+There could be other applications for writers.
+As a feedback mechanism, it’s great to see what the hosts pick up on and how they interpret your writing.
 This could be another great use case—are the points I wrote landing well with my audience?
+Am I articulating my argument in a clear way?
 The podcasts could also be a way to get through all the newsletters and other reports that come your way and which are too boring to read sitting at your computer.

 About Tom Johnson